Senior Extension Associate

 1. 50% cost share for 10 orchard owners to buy sensor sprayers, Orleans Co.2006

-2. 50% cost share for 60 vineyard owners to buy sprayers/sprayer components to reduce environmental pollution in the Finger Lakes counties, Suffolk County, Long Island, NY and Yamhill Co., Oregon.
+2. 50% cost share for 70 orchard and vineyard owners to buy sprayers/sprayer components to reduce environmental pollution in the Finger Lakes counties, Suffolk County, Long Island, NY and Yamhill Co., Oregon.
 2011-2016